 - Carefully managing a pipeline of opportunities to closure

-However, these expectations aren’t taken into account when hiring and interviewing.
+However, these expectations are not considered when hiring and interviewing.
 Finding reps that can execute these behaviors requires a very specific list of traits and characteristics.
-These should be non-negotiable; all of the traits must be present.
-The four most critical, non-negotiable traits necessary to be a successful sales person, regardless of industry, are Coachability, Aptitude, Fearlessness, and Engaging; an acronym we call CAFÉ.
+These should be non-negotiable; all the traits must be present.
+The four most critical, non-negotiable traits necessary to be a successful salesperson, regardless of industry, are Coachability, Aptitude, Fearlessness, and Engaging; an acronym we call CAFÉ.

 Gone are the days where being a great rep was based solely on the strength of the salesperson’s relationship with technical and purchasing people.
 Today, there are many environmental changes affecting every sales team—the least of which is global competition and more complex purchasing processes.